alexrbranch/AI-Agent-Story-Teller/README.md

-## AI Agent Story teller
+## AI Agent Story Teller
 Thank you for this opportunity and I hope to hear back soon.

-I built an agent storyteller with two generator-critic systems.
+I built an agentic storyteller with two generator-critic systems.

 The first builds an outline for the story.
 The second is the prose system.